cawasser/chocolate/README.md

 ```
 to make the system happy.
 (I'm not going to add this file to this repo, just make your own copy)

+### RabbitMq Configuration

+Prior to running the app, you will need to install (not discussed here) _and_ run RabbitMQ.
+Then, using
+the management console at

+    localhost:15672

+you need to set up the following exchanges:

+1. `my-exchange`
+2. `pb-exchange`

+and the following queues and bindings:

+1. `some.queue` bound to `my-exchange`
+2. `person.queue` bound to `pb-queue`
+3. `message.queue` bound to `pb-queue`

-## Running
+## Running the App

-To start the server for the application, run:
+To start the server for the application, in a terminal/powershell window, run:

     lein run